-If only humanely raised had a clear meaning.
+If only humanely raised had a single meaning.
 Instead, farmers and food companies define it differently, depending on their knowledge and beliefs about animals.
-It’s not a term that everyone agrees on.
+Not everyone agrees on what it should mean.

 “Wait,” you’re thinking, “I just want to go shopping and know what’s humane.
 Please tell me!”

 I could, but try to determine what humanely raised means to you by scanning the options below.
 Then go buy meat that matches your ethical standards.

 - Animals were raised in tightly crowded barns

 - Animals lived without “enrichments” – objects that allow them to express natural behaviors